shashwat-126/club/README.md

 The repository is organized as follows:

 - `index.html`: The main HTML file for the website
-- `css/`: Folder containing all the CSS files for styling
+- `style.css/`: containing all the CSS files for styling

 ## How to Contribute